nemonik/taiga/README.md

-Preseently, the v6.x images are not working.
+Presently, the v6.x images are not working.
 Prior v5.x ones are.
 Until I figure out why and you do with a docker-compose deployment and want a v6.x deployment I would suggest you use

 https://github.com/taigaio/taiga-docker